geeknik/my-awesome-stars/topics.md

 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [deepakb41/Finbot](https://github.com/deepakb41/Finbot) - Finbot is an AI-powered financial chatbot designed to analyse and provide insights on corporate financial performance from 10-K and 10-Q financial documents.
 This tool leverages langchain and RAG to m
-- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
-Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
+- [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - Ready-to-run cloud templates for RAG, AI pipelines, and enterprise search with live data. 🐳Docker-friendly.⚡Always in sync with Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, an